arshad/chef/README.md

-chef
+Chef
 ====
-Theme for Drupal Restaurant
+A starter theme for the Restaurant Ditribution based on Radix.

 See the project page: http://drupal.org/project/chef